 When you click on the “rocket” icon (), a hidden file – which is tied to that specific terminal – is created.
 It contains further instructions about how to configure commands that are run when it starts.

-anaconda platform and continue your terminal session, use the command
+To exit the anaconda platform and continue your terminal session,

 Note: an older version of anaconda is temporarily available with the command

 If you open a source code file in CoCalc for editing, for example an